NicoJanE/NET-Dev-Template-Stack/NET-Core-8/Howtos/setup.md

 **3. Replace `your-app` with your actual application name in all paths in the copied `tasks.json` file.**

 **4. Copy template `launch_[script].json`**
 Choose the launch template that matches your application type, then copy it to the <span class="nje-cmd-inline-sm">.vscode</span> directory created in step 1 and rename it to <span class="nje-cmd-inline-sm">launch.json</span>.
 Use <span class="nje-cmd-inline-sm">launch_console.json</span> for Console, Worker, and Library projects or <span class="nje-cmd-inline-sm">launch_webapi.json</span> for Web Apps and APIs.
-See the [Available Script Templates](#available-script-templates) table above for the complete list of which script creates which application type.
+See the [Available Script Templates](#available-script-templates) table for the complete list of which script creates which application type.

 <div class="nje-indent1">**Example copy command:**
 </div>